SushmaMBhoi/Calculator/README.md

-An application for testing the functionalities of a calculator.
+An application of basic calculator.